 FAURSCHOU FOUNDATION EXPANDS GLOBAL FOOTPRINT TO NYC WITH A NEW 12,000 SQ.
 FT EXHIBITION SPACE OPENING THIS DECEMBER

-The inaugural exhibition, The Red Bean Grows in the South (December 15, 2019 – April 11, 2020), explores themes of war, politics, hope, and longing with large-scale and experiential works by acclaimed international artists Ai Weiwei, Georg Baselitz, Louise Bourgeois, Cecily Brown, Cai Guo-Qiang, Tracey Emin, Omer Fast, Anselm Kiefer, Edward and Nancy Reddin Kienholz, Christian Lemmerz, Paul McCarthy, Richard Mosse, Yoko Ono, Robert Rauschenberg, Alison Saar, Danh Vo, and Yu Hong.
+The inaugural exhibition, The Red Bean Grows in the South (December 15, 2019 – April 11, 2020 [edit: extended to April 11, 2021]), explores themes of war, politics, hope, and longing with large-scale and experiential works by acclaimed international artists Ai Weiwei, Georg Baselitz, Louise Bourgeois, Cecily Brown, Cai Guo-Qiang, Tracey Emin, Omer Fast, Anselm Kiefer, Edward and Nancy Reddin Kienholz, Christian Lemmerz, Paul McCarthy, Richard Mosse, Yoko Ono, Robert Rauschenberg, Alison Saar, Danh Vo, and Yu Hong.

 Faurschou New York.
 Photo by Ed Gumuchian, © Faurschou Foundation.

 Faurschou Foundation is excited to announce that it will expand its global footprint—which already includes permanent exhibition spaces in Copenhagen and Beijing, and a biannual pop-up space in Venice—to New York City, with the opening of a permanent exhibition space in Brooklyn’s Greenpoint neighborhood in December 2019.